 Thank you all for taking the time to read my story and giving me constructive feedback.

 I am very happy to hear that most of you basically liked the story and were not too bored reading it.
 As positive aspects you named the weirdness of the characters/story and some descriptions (Lucky’s eyes, the burnt man).
-On the other hand the descriptions was also the part were some of you thought I could cut.
+On the other hand the descriptions was also the part where some of you thought I could cut.
 During revision, I will check for descriptions that are repetitive.
 At least three characters were described by their eyes, maybe that’s a litte one-sided.
 Also, I am sure I can condense existing descriptions or choose different approaches for describing.

 Some wished for more background information regarding the dogs.
 The reader has only to take the Hunt’s word for it.
 Others did not get right away that the dogs are supposed to have supernatural abilities.
 Also unclear is the fact that Harvey’s skin is a prophecy that is deciphered by Haimi.
 Those are certainly aspects that need to be made more clear as they are essential for understanding the story.
 However, I also need to make sure not to be too much on the nose with that as other readers found the hints to be sufficient.
 That is certainly a challenge.